4th-ATechnologies/ZeroDark.cloud/Samples/ZeroDarkTodo/README.md

 # ZeroDarkTodo

-A simple Todo app that demos many of the features of the ZeroDark.cloud platform.
+A simple Todo app that demonstrates several features of the [ZeroDark.cloud](https://www.zerodark.cloud/) platform.